Sjord/Sjord.github.io/_posts/2018-09-23-securing-and-preventing-cyberattack.md

 ## Invest in detection

 After the hackers have intruded the company systems, it can take months before they are detected [8].
 All this time they can widen their attack and copy confidential data out of the company network.
 Detecting a hack in time can significantly reduce the duration and the impact of a hack.
-Furthermore, a large part of the costs consists of investigating the hack.
+Furthermore, a large part of the costs of an attack consist of investigating the hack.
 Performing monitoring and logging correctly can greatly reduce the cost of the investigation into the hack.

 ## Make a recovery plan

 Once you get hacked, you need to recover from it both technically and as a company.
 In both cases, it helps if you thought of solutions ahead of time.
-Technically, it may help if you have some backup solution for when the primary network is offline.
+It may help if you have some backup solution for when the primary network is offline.
 Have a consulting company on speed dial that can help you recover from the hack.

+## Make a communication plan

 As a company, you may need to issue a formal apology or explain the hack to your customers.
 This is a decisive marketing moment.
 You just got bad reputation because of the hack, and how you communicate about it can make or break your company.
 It is a good idea to put the company marketeers through a fire drill and let the marketing department think ahead of time about what to communicate about a potential hack.